 The Court continued to participate in the annual Comcover benchmarking survey, which measures risk and assesses the extent of cultural change within agencies.
 The Court's overall result continued to improve, reflecting the Court's efforts in the area of risk management.

-The Court continues to further revise the Business Continuity Plan with regular reviews, testing and updating of the Plan being undertaken.
+The Court continues to further revise its Business Continuity Plans with regular reviews, testing and updating of the plan being undertaken.

-The Procurement and Risk Management section continues to provide, as a standing agenda item, regular updates on risk-related activities to the Court's Audit and Risk Committee.
+The Procurement and Risk Management section continues to provide, as a standing agenda item, regular updates on risk related activities to the Audit and Risk Committee.